tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

   }
 {% endlilypond %}

-The second syllable of "in" lasts the same amount of time.
+The second pitch of "in" lasts the same amount of time.

 {% lilypond alt: "First 4 notes of Linger." trim: true %}
   \relative {